doubotis/java-rest-wrapper/README.md

 * Basic API Documentation support
 * Code of all requests are separated by files
 * Using reflexion to make coding easier
+* Bootstrap project that allows you to customize exactly how you want.

 ## How to use

 ### Specify new Resource
-To specify new resource, use the command.api file.
+To specify new resource, use the _resource.txt file.
 The file is like a single .txt file structured as `<HTTP supported methods> <Servlet name> <regex url>`.
 Each line is a resource that can be accessed by several HTTP methods.
 The resource is specified with a regex.

 Example :
 ```